 Chronic illness and pain have a way of allowing us to see the world through a different set of eyes, seeing far beyond surface beauty and the shallowness of misperceived notions.
-During the months and years of illness, use your time wisely and find what is truly important for you.
+During the months and years of illness, use your time wisely and find what is truly important to you.
 Beauty can be seen from the inside out, through the art of claiming your inner glow, even during chronic illness.
 Let’s look at how we can gain that inner glow about us through Cleopatra’s example of truly being beautiful.

 Cleopatra’s family, the Ptolemis, were Macedonian Greek for ten generations.
 She became the last in a dynasty of Macedonian rulers founded by Ptolemy.
 Cleopatra VII was a goddess as a child growing up with unsurpassed luxury and then at age 18 inherited a kingdom in decline.
 As queen, an Egyptian pharoh, for 21 years she was remarkable as a brilliant leader.
 Her sudden and sensational death at the age of 39, in 30 B.C., was the beginning of the busiest human afterlife in history.